 However, colonoscopy is the only test in which the entire colon can be visualized using a colonoscope and pre-cancerous polyps can be removed.
-Cancer risk is reduced 90 percent after colonoscopy and polyp removal, the American College of Gastroenterology estimates.
+Cancer risk is reduced by 90% after colonoscopy and polyp removal, according to estimates from the American College of Gastroenterology.

 Routine colon cancer screening is recommended for everyone at age 50.
 Those at higher risk of colon cancer including people with a family history of colon cancer, inherited colorectal cancer syndrome, known predisposing gastrointestinal disorder or those of African-American descent should be screened earlier than age 50.
 A screening colonoscopy usually is covered by insurance.

 Early detection of colon cancer through screening can save a person’s life.
 The 5-year survival rate after detection and treatment of early-stage colon cancer can be as high as 90%.

 Unfortunately, the 5-year survival rate after treatment of late-stage colon cancer is as low as 12%.
 Treatment of colon cancer is much more effective and even curable if it is detected early.

 9. Many Americans are not being screened for colon cancer when they should, despite the life-saving benefits

 According to the CDC, up to a third of people are not up to date on current colorectal cancer screening recommendations.
 The majority of these people have never had any screening test performed.

 10. Adopting healthy habits may help lower your colorectal cancer risk, too

 A healthy diet that includes vegetables, fruits and whole grain fiber and is low in fats is associated with a lower risk of colon cancer.
 Avoiding tobacco and heavy alcohol use can decrease the risk of colorectal cancer.
 Regular physical activity and maintaining a normal body weight are beneficial as well.